AcklenAvenue/acklenavenue.github.io/_posts/2018-2-21-9-ways-to-unstump-a-developer.md

 ---
 layout: post
-title: 9 Ways to Unstump a Developer
+title: 9 Ways to Unstump a Software Developer
 date: 2018-02-21
 description: When Is a Developer Actually Stumped?
 Software development is predictable at times, and many times it is definitely not.
 Knowing when and how to get on track is a fundamental key to success.
 author: Byron Sommardahl